 Drinking fountains were first introduced in the community in the mid-1800s.
-Back then, this innovation was considered a sign of prestige and abundance of the community since only a few communities can afford to have one.
+At the time, this innovation was considered a sign of prestige and abundance since only a few communities could afford one.

-With this innovation, clean drinking water became available to people from all walks of life for free.
+This innovation made clean drinking water available for free to people from all walks of life.

-Nowadays, drinking fountains are not as widely used, unlike in the past years.
-According to the Washington Post report, public fountains are in crisis, and they are fading in the stadiums, parks, and even schools.
+Drinking fountains are less widely used today than in past years.
+According to a Washington Post report, public fountains are in crisis and fading in stadiums, parks, and schools.

-In 2015, the International Plumbing Code reduced the required drinking fountains to be built inside a building in half.
-Indeed, many people are reluctant to use water from this structure because of the rumors that it is not maintained well and the water is polluted.
+In 2015, the International Plumbing Code reduced the number of drinking fountains built inside buildings by half.
+Indeed, many people are reluctant to use water from these structures because of rumors that they are not maintained well and that the water is polluted.

-Also, the public fountain is used by many people, including the sick.
-But, do public fountains such as those that can be found in the school pose a risk to your children?
+Also, many people, including the sick, use the public fountain.
+But do public fountains such as those that can be found in the school pose a risk to your children?

-Thus, in this article, we will discuss the brief history of the drinking fountain and the possible contaminants.
-We will also tackle the current condition of the drinking fountains and evaluate if it is safe for your children to drink water from drinking fountains in schools.
+Thus, this article will briefly discuss the history of drinking fountains and possible contaminants.
+We will also examine their current condition and evaluate whether it is safe for children to drink water from them in schools.

-A drinking fountain is a fountain that is specially designed to provide drinking water to people.
-It has a basin that can have a tap or running water.
+A drinking fountain is a fountain specially designed to provide drinking water.
+It has a basin with a tap or running water.

-If one wishes to drink from the fountain, he needs to bend to the stream of water and swallow directly from it.
+If one wishes to drink from the fountain, he must bend to the water stream and swallow directly.

-Modern drinking fountains contain water filters that can process and remove impurities from the water.
-You can also see it today in public places like libraries, hospitals, grocery stores, and schools.
+Modern drinking fountains contain water filters that process and remove impurities from the water.
+They are also found in public places such as libraries, hospitals, grocery stores, and schools.

 Brief History of the Drinking Fountain

-The legislative branch of the government formed the Metropolitan Commission of Sewers that mandated to make water filtration compulsory.
-They have also advised that water intakes must be moved above the sewage outlets, specifically in the Thames.
+The legislative branch of the government formed the Metropolitan Commission of Sewers, which mandated that water filtration be compulsory.
+The commission has also advised that water intakes be moved above the sewage outlets, specifically in the Thames.

-With this, the revolution onwards clean drinking water started, and they have started building public drinking fountains plus public baths for the people.
+With this, the revolution of clean drinking water started, and they started building public drinking fountains plus public baths for the people.

-In 1850, the Metropolitan Free Drinking Fountain Association was established.
-In the same year, the first drinking fountain was built on Holborn Hill, Cumbria, which was paid for by Samuel Gurney.
-This was built on the railings of the church of St. Sepulchre-without-Newgate.
+The Metropolitan Free Drinking Fountain Association was established in 1850.
+In the same year, Samuel Gurney paid to construct the first drinking fountain on Holborn Hill, Cumbria, on the railings of the church of St. Sepulchre-without-Newgate.

-The fountain was used by almost 7,000 people each day, and it became popular in the area.
-The following year, about 85 more fountains were built, which were mostly funded by private associations.
+The fountain was used by almost 7,000 people daily and became popular in the area.
+About 85 more fountains were built the following year, mostly funded by private associations.

 Soon, people associated the building of drinking fountains with the temperance movement since it became a substitute for alcohol drinking.
 They also decided to put the drinking fountains outside the public houses or establishments licensed to sell alcoholic drinks.